ThomasMertes/seed7/src/read_me.txt

   C_COMPILER: Contains the command to call the stand-alone C
               compiler and linker (Most IDEs provide also a stand-alone compiler/linker).
-When the C compiler is called via a script C_COMPILER_SCRIPT is defined and C_COMPILER is not defined by a makefile.
+If the C compiler is called via a script C_COMPILER_SCRIPT is defined and C_COMPILER is not defined by a makefile.
 In that case C_COMPILER is defined by setpaths.c together